saroarjahan/Fake/README.md

 3. We want to compare the average time a user stays before sending a new message.
 Write a script that uses the date information on the dataset for each tweet to calculate the average waiting time for a random user before sending a new message in case of Fake News and Real News.
-5. Study the behavior of user ids who contributed to both Fake News and Real News.
-Based on your observation from 2)-3)-4) and any other scrutinizing, suggest statistical index that would discriminate Fake News and Real News tweets of the same user.